MatthewSMinor/CalculatorAndroidApp/README.md

 # CalculatorAndroidApp

-This is a simple android calculator capapble of the 4 basic functions as well as percent and square root.
+This is a simple android calculator capable of the 4 basic functions as well as percent and square root.

 # What I learned